xstaticxgpx/zmqpush/README.md

 zmqpush is essentially made up of two functions, decorated as asyncio.coroutines.
 They are launched in parallel, and in order to prevent a race condition on startup we utilize asyncio.Future objects to coordinate between the coroutines.

-`zmq_pusher()` will stand up the ZeroMQ socket, update ZMQFuture object, then enter a `while True` in which it perpetually writes messages from the queue to the ZeroMQ socket.
+`zmq_pusher()` will stand up the ZeroMQ socket, update ZMQFuture object, then enter a `while True` loop in which it perpetually writes messages from the queue to the ZeroMQ socket.

-`stdin_queuer()` will wait for the ZMQFuture object to be updated, then enter a `while True` loop in which it perpetually performs a poll for input on stdin, which it places into the queue.
+`stdin_queuer()` will wait for the ZMQFuture object to be updated, then enter a `while True` loop in which it perpetually polls for input on stdin, which it places into the queue.

 If input is detected during the poll cycle, the inner `for line in sys.stdin` loop is initiated to pull all available input into the queue.
 If there is a continuous stream of input, `stdin_queuer()` will most likely not leave the inner for loop, therefor a `yield` is given after every line from stdin is queued so `zmq_pusher()` can pick up the message and immediately write it to the ZeroMQ socket.
 This allows continuous streams of input to be shipped via `zmq_pusher()` in a practically synchronous manner.